Abell 2255: Radio halo

 Located towards the center of the galaxy cluster are a large number of head-tail radio galaxies along a radio halo that was one of the first radio halos detected in the interacted medium.
 It has a complex structure.
 The origin of this radio halo is still unknown.
-The main difficulty explaining of the radio halo is its size which is up to 1 mpc in size.
+The main difficulty explaining of the radio halo is its size which is up to 1 Mpc in size.

 Magnetic fields

 Abell 2255 has a magnetic field that extends towards the outskirts of the cluster.
-But the magnetic field Abell 2255 has is over 100 times denser than expected from primordial magnetic fields.
-It also accelerates particles to near light speed.
+However the magnetic field is over 100 times denser than expected from primordial magnetic fields.
+The magnetic field accelerates particles to speeds near the speed of light speed which, in turn, helps amplify the magnetic field.

 Relativistic particles

 It also contains many relativistic particles moving at speeds close to the speed of light emitting radiation in the radio band when interacting with the magnetic fields of Abell 2255.
-Kinetic energy from shocks and turbulence efficiently transfer energy into theses particles helping them reach their fast speeds.
+Kinetic energy from shocks and turbulence efficiently transfer energy into these particles helping them reach their fast speeds.
 Another factor accelerating particles are the dense magnetic fields of Abell 2255.

+It is likely that the acceleration of these particles occur once they leave their galaxy and enter the radio components of them.